ShaleenMehrotra/ToDoList/README.md

-# ASP.NET Core and React SPA ToDo List Application
+# ASP.NET Core and React SPA ToDoList Application

 This is a todo list application built using ASP.NET Core 5.0 for a REST/JSON API server and React for a web client.